 I was alive and on fire.
 I couldn’t stop writing down ideas.
 I couldn’t stop feeling like all the particles of my body were moving and jumping and so excited.

 Everyone there started to ask each other: “Oh, so when did you go through B-School?”
 Me?
 Oh… um, no. What’s that?
 Their jaws would pop open.
 WHAT?!
 You haven’t done it yet?
 You have to do it.
 Seriously, it’s amazing.

 I shrugged it off, and kept it as a little mental note.
 I came home motivated and ready to rock.
 Still hustling.
 And pushing.

 Taking any job and opportunity that came up.
 I just said yes.
 I did things for free.
 I figured out a way.
 I catered a wedding for 200 people, having never catered in my life.
 Aka, I was CRAY.

 And then, that February, I got the email.

-That Marie’s famous “B-School” (her business school program) was coming.
-Her (once a year) 8 week program to teach you the foundations of marketing and creating a soulful, beautiful business that mattered.
+That Marie’s famous “B-School” (her business program) was coming.
+Her once-a-year 8 week program to teach you the foundations of marketing and creating a soulful, beautiful business that mattered.
 Online.
 To grow an empire with meaning and heart, but with freedom too.
 To create a life that mattered just as much.